stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

                param3,
                param4);

-// antoher method call
+// another method call
 someNiceVariableName.withAnotherNiceName(param1,
                                          param2,
                                          param3,
                                          param4);
 ```

-Where `param2` ends up is basically random (based on the method name being called), instead of being consistent.
+Where `param2` ends up vertically is basically random (based on the method name being called), instead of being consistent.

 In contrast, indent-by-one handles all of these: nice diffs, no wasted space, and wrapping is consistent.